noopkat/noopkat-posts/meow/oledjs.md

-post about oledjs

-It all started with one of those projects you NEVER actually start on, let alone complete.
+It all started with one of those projects you never actually start on, let alone complete.
 You know the type I mean.

 My nemesis in this scenario is to make my own watch.
 Not to sell, just to make one for myself.
-I've bought a lot of hardware for it, but every time I'm satisfied with the new approach, something else comes along that seems cooler or smaller, or easier.
+I've bought a lot of hardware for it, but every time I'm satisfied with the new approach, something else comes along that seems cooler, or smaller, or easier.
 Check out this photo below of only part of the 'collection' I've acquired just trying to start on this thing:

 ![collection of bits](http://f.cl.ly/items/0K0j1s0m3k3X062y3C0g/watch-collection.png)